ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

 and restart with the current latest image.
 While appealingly simple, this approach doesn't directly support:

- - a mechanism for resuming a long-running bootstrap.
+ - A mechanism for resuming a long-running bootstrap.
 Given the expected duration of a bootstrap test, and the fact that a workload on Kubernetes is not guaranteed to run without interruption, a separate init process is suggested to enable resumption of an interrupted test.
-- a mechanism for reporting disk usage and duration of execution
+- A mechanism for reporting disk usage and duration of execution